-We encourage students to take at least 5 credit hours from the courses below, from the categories that do not include their home departments.
+ICON students are required to take at least 5 credit hours from departments outside their home department in courses that represent different epistemological, ontological, or methodological traditions from their core area of work.
+The courses listed below are "pre-approved;" other courses may also count toward this requirement given approval by your ICON rep and the ICON Director of Graduate Studies.
 NOTE: 1) It is possible to take more than one course from the same instructor, although you are encouraged to seek a diversity of instructors.
 2) Theoretically you could take courses in your own department that represent different disciplines; however, that may not represent different epistemologies, thus we encourage you to have a frank discussion with your ICON rep and advisor and with those knowledgeable on the content of the course to make sure that these electives meet the spirit of ICON to step outside your main area of expertise.
 3) We also encourage you and your committee to discuss the depth of these courses and whether they are appropriate for your program of study.
 Please note that the courses listed below may not be offered each year.
 This list is not exclusive or exhaustive; if a class is not on this list please discuss it with your ICON Representative or the ICON Graduate Coordinator.